Blog Post

 A new report highlights how a community project is boosting capital in a largely Black area of East Baltimore, addressing racial and economic inequality.

-Festival on May 21st is free of admission and open to the public.
-The event includes food, hoops, chess, balloon rides, gospel and home tours in southwest Atlanta’s Pittsburgh neighborhood.
+A free festival on May 21 features food, hoops, chess, balloon rides, gospel and home tours in southwest Atlanta’s Pittsburgh neighborhood.
+Learn more.

 Report